nucypher/taco-web/website/docs/CBD.md

 );
 ```

-Finally, we can deploy this Strategy to the Threshold Network, and begin using Condition Based Decryption:
+Finally, we can deploy this Strategy to the Threshold Network, and begin using Condition-Based Decryption:

 :::note